 There are many research studies that show the therapeutic value of music and group participation in music and song, and Wren’s work is a living testament of that value.
 We have seen our group members grow in confidence and become more outgoing and generally happier by taking part in shared group music-making.

 Wren is always developing new ideas to help people with health conditions or who find themselves in vulnerable circumstances.
 An example currently under development is a ‘Respiratory Choir’ that will help people with breathing difficulties to improve through singing.
+This is singing on prescription for people with respiratory problems.
+This group is referral only, and the techniques build on what we do in all our choirs.
 Watch this space for details .....

 Northam Lodge is a charity based in Bideford offering services to people with profound and multiple learning and physical disabilities.
 It aims to help people with disabilities achieve the best quality of life, choice and independence through the provision of the necessary care, support and development.